 Except as otherwise permitted or required by applicable law or regulation, the School only retains personal data for as long as necessary to fulfil the purposes they collected it for, as required to satisfy any legal, accounting or reporting obligations, or as necessary to resolve disputes.

 We will retain and securely destroy your personal information in accordance with our data retention policy.
-This can be found [LOCATION].
+This can be found in Staffshare/policies/current policies/2024-25 policies/GDPR PEdge.

 Security

 We have put in place measures to protect the security of your information (i.e. against it being accidentally lost, used or accessed in an unauthorised way).
 In addition, we limit access to your personal information to those employees, agents, contractors and other third parties who have a business need to know.
-Details of these measures are available [DETAILS].

-You can find further details of our security procedures within our Data Breach policy and our Information Security policy, which can be found [LOCATION].
+Details of these measures are available .
+You can find further details of our security procedures within our Data Breach policy and our Information Security policy, which can be found Staffshare/policies/current policies/2024-25 policies/GDPR PEdge.

-Automated Decision Making

-Automated Decision-Making takes place when an electronic system uses personal information to make a decision without human intervention.
-We are allowed to use automated decision making in limited circumstances.

-Visitors/contractors will not be subject to automated decision-making, unless we have a lawful basis for doing so and we have notified you.

-Biometric Data

-At [name of school] we would like to use your information as part of an automated (i.e., electronically operated) recognition system.
-This is for the purposes of [specify what purpose is – e.g., catering, library access].
-The information that we wish to use is referred to as ‘biometric information’.
-This data will only be processed once we have obtained appropriate consent.
-For further information in relation to this, please see our Biometrics policy.

 Your Rights of Access, Correction, Erasure and Restriction

 It is important that the personal information we hold about you is accurate and current.
 Please keep us informed if your personal information changes during your relationship with us.